 - Use a phone or webcam in landscape mode, and place on a solid surface, use a tripod or ask a friend to hold it steady

 - Be friendly!
 This video will be viewed by parents and learners.
 Don’t put on a fake “baby voice” but just be genuine and welcoming.

 - Introduce yourself, your experience/ qualifications, teaching style, and niche topic.
 Explain why you are passionate about what you teach – inspire them to want to join your classes!

 - Keep it short – 30-90 seconds is best.

 - Optional: If you are more tech-savvy, use simple, free video editing software such as YouCut, Inshot, iMovie, etc to add in some relevant pictures, gifs, transitions, etc.

-Creating a class listing
+Creating an Outschool class listing

-You will also need to create an example class listing, which should showcase your lesson planning skills, creativity and use of interactive activities.
+As part of the application process, you will also need to create an example class listing, which should showcase your lesson planning skills, creativity and use of interactive activities.
 Here are some top tips: